 Don’t forget: the Internet remembers.

 There are many good reasons to watch what you say and share online.
-Not only could your words affect someone else, the effect is compounded as the Internet has a very good memory.
-College is a time to have fun and make memories, but don’t be careless with your words.
+Not only could your words affect someone else, but the effect is also compounded as the Internet has a perfect memory.
+College is a time to have fun and make memories, but don’t care about your words.
 What you post online today could be around forever.

-The Internet has made lots of things simpler today because they’re just a click or a tap away.
-New sites and services are created everyday.
+The Internet has made many things simpler today because they’re just a click or a tap away.
+New sites and services are created every day.
 While many of them are genuine, not all are entirely risk-free.
 What should you look out for?